PPOL 5203 - Data Science I: Foundations

 Importing librarys in Python

-• Python allows you to import:
+• Python allows you to import libraries in a few different ways:

 • The full library with the original name